joelbygger/cmake_proj/README.md

 Additional tools that are not part of CMake configuration:

 * Clang static analyzer (run via "configurerun_clang_static_analyzer.sh", instructions in file)
+  * Note that you **manually** must add each target you want checked to the end of the file

 ## If you don't have some of the tools installed